-Each child is a unique individual with his own possibilities that have to be formed to the maximum of his potential.

-Teachers, in designing a lesson, have to create opportunities so the pupils individually, through self-activity with the subject matter content, can establish a new relationship with this reality on a higher level.
-Design lessons where each pupil takes the opportunity to conduct dialogues with the world around him in his own unique ways.
+- Each child is a unique individual with his/her own potentialities that must be formed to the maximum. - Teachers, in designing a lesson, must create opportunities so the pupils individually, through self-activity with the subject matter content, can establish a new relationship with this reality on a higher level. - Design lessons where each pupil takes an opportunity to conduct dialogues with the world around him/her in his/her own unique ways.